Skip to main content

 About This Event

 Donald Trump's return to the presidency has brought his "America First" approach back to the forefront of US foreign policy.
 This shift is prompting countries to reassess their relationships with Washington, from trade partnerships to security alliances, as the administration increasingly favors bilateral deals over the international frameworks that have long shaped global governance.
 How are major powers and allies adapting to this change in American strategy?
 What does this mean for US global leadership and international cooperation?
 Join us for a conversation with Julián Ventura, Suzanne Nossel, and Leslie Vinjamuri as they examine how countries are navigating this evolving landscape.
+We are especially pleased to welcome Ventura and Nossel as newly appointed nonresident fellows, joining the Council’s roster of esteemed experts and contributing to our thought leadership, programming, and research.

 About the Speakers

-Photo of Julian Ventura
+Headshot for Julian Ventura

 Julián Ventura is a senior advisor at DGA-Albright Stonebridge Group.
 With over 30 years of diplomatic experience across four Mexican administrations, he most recently served as deputy secretary of foreign relations, overseeing relationships in Asia, Europe, Africa, and the Middle East while leading Mexico's G-20 negotiations.

-Photo of Julian Ventura
+Headshot for Julian Ventura

-Photo of Suzanne Nossel
+Suzanne Nossel headshot

 Suzanne Nossel, principal of Smart Power Strategies and a leading voice on free expression issues, stepped down at the end of 2024 as CEO of PEN America.
-She is the author of "Dare to Speak" (2020) and "Is Free Speech Under Threat" (2024) and serves on Meta's global Oversight Board.
+She is the author of "Dare to Speak" (2020) and "Is Free Speech Under Threat" (2024) and serves on Meta's global oversight board.
 She previously held roles at Human Rights Watch, Amnesty International USA, and at the State Department.

-Photo of Suzanne Nossel
+Suzanne Nossel headshot

 President & Chief Executive Officer, Chicago Council on Global Affairs